Shivam56291/social-media-web-app/docs/API_DOC.md

 # 🚀 Active API Endpoints

-This document provides a comprehensive overview of the active API endpoints available in the application[cite: 1].
+This document provides a comprehensive overview of the active API endpoints available in the application.
 All API endpoints are prefixed with `/api/`.

 ---